Crete travel guide & 25 photos to feed your wanderlust

 Agia Galini

 I’ve visited a couple of other settlements in Crete.
-The landscape made me want to take more photos of Crete -and it was also the landscape that sent me to bigger and smaller settlements.
-For example, I spent a couple of days in Agia Galini, a sleepy small town, straight to the sea.
+The landscape inspired me to take more photos of Crete, and it was also the landscape that led me to visit both larger and smaller settlements.
+For example, I spent a couple of days in Agia Galini, a sleepy small town, right by the sea.
 But it proved to be an excellent base for exploring the surrounding area.
 From there, we discovered known and lesser-known locations.

 Georgioupolis